Jarbidge, Nevada

-Jarbidge is an unincorporated community in Elko County, Nevada, United States.
-Located at the bottom of the Jarbidge River's canyon near the north end of the Jarbidge Mountains, it lies within the Jarbidge Ranger District of the Humboldt-Toiyabe National Forest and is near the northwest edge of the Jarbidge Wilderness, approximately 10 mi south of the Idaho–Nevada border.
+Jarbidge is an unincorporated community in Elko County in the U.S. state of Nevada.
+Located at the bottom of the Jarbidge River's canyon near the north end of the Jarbidge Mountains, it lies within the Jarbidge ranger district of the Humboldt-Toiyabe National Forest and is near the northwest edge of the Jarbidge Wilderness, approximately 10 mi south of the Idaho border.

-Jarbidge, along with the rest of Nevada except for the city of West Wendover, is legally in the Pacific Time Zone, but, along with other Idaho border towns such as Jackpot, Mountain City and Owyhee, unofficially observes the Mountain Time Zone due to closer proximity to and greater connections with towns in southern Idaho.
+Although Jarbidge is legally in the Pacific Time Zone, it unofficially observes Mountain Time due to its proximity to Idaho and the Nevada city of West Wendover, the only part of Nevada which legally observes Mountain Time.
+The rest of Nevada observes Pacific Time.

 Jarbidge is popular locally with hunters and campers with many campsites available in the area and high populations of elk.

 History

-"Jarbidge" is a name derived from the Shoshone language meaning "devil".
+Jarbidge is a name derived from the Shoshone language meaning "devil".
 Natives believed the nearby hills were haunted.

-Gold was discovered near Jarbidge in 1909, making it the site of one of the last gold rushes in the Old West and, incidentally, was the site of the last stagecoach robbery in 1916.
+Gold was discovered near Jarbidge in 1909, making it the site of one of the last gold rushes of the American frontier, and incidentally was the site of the last stagecoach robbery in 1916.

 Its population swelled to near 2,000 in 1911; however, it began a slow decline thereafter, when the mining facilities were largely cannibalized for the war effort during World War I. Mining operations ceased completely in 1932.
 However, in 2013 permits for the removal of the gold were re-issued and the mine is reopening.

 Jazz musician Ralph Pena was born in Jarbidge in 1927.